 The Main Campus Department of Safety and Security office is located on the third floor of Wren Hall Room 317A on the campus of Mars Hill University.
-The department is responsible for protecting life and property on campus by providing emergency and non-emergency services, crime prevention, conduct investigations where MHU is or may be a party of interest, threat assessments and other safety- related services.
-The department consists of a Director, a Chief of Security, 4 full-time Campus Security Officers (CSOs), and 4 part-time CSOs.
-Should the need arise, the Department of Safety and Security staff are ready to assist you twenty-four (24) hours a day, seven days a week, including holidays.
+The department is responsible for protecting life and property on campus by providing emergency and non-emergency services, crime prevention, conduct investigations where MHU is or may be a party of interest, and threat assessments or other safety- related services.
+The department consists of a Director, Assistant Director (Chief of Security), 4 full-time Campus Security Officers (CSOs), and 4 part-time CSOs.
+Should the need arise, the Department of Safety and Security staff are available to assist twenty-four (24) hours a day, seven days a week, including holidays.
 For non-emergencies or on-campus emergency services call 828-689-1230, for all on-campus police emergencies requiring an armed law enforcement response, dial 911.

-The University has no Campus Security Officers assigned to any of our separate instructional sites, nor does it employ or contract any security officers at these locations.
-The primary law enforcement responsibility for each separate campus is as follows:
+The University has no Campus Security Officers assigned to the separate instructional site, nor does it employ or contract any security officers at this location.
+South Asheville Center shares space with AB Technical Community College who would document any incidents on that institutions Clery report.
+The primary law enforcement responsibility for Asheville campus is as follows: